 - TagungTreffen des Infect Control Verbundes VacoMEBakteriologie und Mykologie; Institut für Immunologie; Biotechnologisch-Biomedizinisches Zentrum (BBZ)Event Organiser: Baums, Christoph Georg01/12/2016 - 01/12/2017

 Prof. Baums has been teaching and examining Bacteriology and Mycology in veterinary medicine at the University of Leipzig since 2014.
-He is lecturer of the series Bacteriology and Mycology in the 5th semester as well as in the clinical focus courses Digestive Tract, Genital Tract, Respiratory Tract, Poultry Diseases and Infection.
+He is lecturer of the series Bacteriology and Mycology in the 5th semester as well as in the clinical focus courses Digestive Tract, Genital Tract, Respiratory Tract, Herd Management, Poultry Diseases and Infection.

 Together with Prof. Wieland Schrödl, he teaches the course Bacteriology and Mycology in the 5th semester.
 This course pursues important learning objectives such as working safely with risk group 2 infectious agents and performing a goal-oriented microbiological examination.